“Architecture cannot save the world, but it may serve as a good example.”

 MoMA has long placed Aalto among the key figures in modern architecture and design.
 It presented the first museum exhibition and publication devoted to his work in 1938, Alvar Aalto: Architecture and Furniture.
 In 1984, MoMA presented an exhibition devoted to his furniture and glass, Alvar Aalto: Furniture and Glass, followed in 1998 by the first large-scale retrospective in the US to present original drawings and models of his architecture, Alvar Aalto: Between Humanism and Materialism, which coincided with the centennial of his birth.

-Introduction by Peter Reed, Senior Deputy Director for Curatorial Affairs, 2016
+Peter Reed, Senior Deputy Director for Curatorial Affairs, 2016